 One of our absolute favorite family day trips is to the town of Sonoma.
-Sonoma is a fantastic wine country destination for either a family outing or a weekend getawaty.
-About a half-hour’s drive from northern Marin, Sonoma is not as busy or as up-to-the-moment trendy as the Napa Valley, its flashier Wine Country neighbor to the east, but it manages to be at the same time both quaint and sophisticated, with a clear sense of tradition and history.
-Above all, Sonoma is a great place for families, since the Wine Country isn’t necessarily all about wine.
+Sonoma is a fantastic Wine Country destination for either a family outing or a weekend getaway.
+About a half-hour’s drive from northern Marin, Sonoma is not as busy or as up-to-the-moment trendy as the Napa Valley, its neighbor to the east, but it manages to be at the same time both quaint and sophisticated, with a clear sense of tradition and history.
+Above all, Sonoma is a great place for families, since the Wine Country isn’t necessarily just about wine.

 One of our favorite things to do is to stake out a place in Sonoma’s historic downtown Plaza, and have a picnic.
-Once the parade ground for the Mexican soldiers stationed here in the 19th century, the Plaza is an expansive park in the heart of Sonoma, with lush green lawns, two playgrounds, fountains, a pond with ducks, and plenty of shade.
+Once the parade ground for the Mexican soldiers in the 19th century, the Plaza is an expansive park in the heart of Sonoma, with lush green lawns, two playgrounds, fountains, a pond with ducks, and plenty of shade.
 It’s the perfect place for families to relax and play.
-There's often something fun going on here, too, like art shows, a farmer's market, and even an annual ox roast celebration.

 Sign up for tips & news for Marin families!